VuejsBerlin/new.vuejs.berlin/events/2025-09-vuejs-berlin.md

 ---
-title: "Vue.js // Berlin #101"
+title: "Vue.js // Berlin #101 -- Vite Edition"
 date: 2025-09-09T19:00:00+02:00
 slug: 2025-09-09-vuejs-berlin
 hero: https://images.lumacdn.com/cdn-cgi/image/format=auto,quality=81,width=640/event-covers/06/4d793884-19fc-4f33-9ee8-82a1e2626da7
 hero_alt: People sitting in a barely lit room with laptops, in front of a large window showing a skyline and The Matrix like sky.
 luma_url: https://luma.com/gv3a38ht
 ---
-Let's talk about Vue.js the Vue.js ecosystem!
+Let's talk about Vue.js the Vue.js ecosystem and get the chance to win a free ticket to the first ViteConf!

 ## Presentation 📽️